For poor families, summertime is an extended time of suffering

-There's a stark difference though, between those happy images and reality for thousands of impoverished families in Israel, including single parent homes and households that are still trying to recover from the pandemic’s extended period of unemployment.
+There's a stark difference though, between those happy images and reality for thousands of impoverished families in Israel, including single parent homes and households dealing with unemployment, medical expenses or other challenges that make staying afloat nearly impossible.

 For them, summertime is no vacation.
 Outings and fun treats simply don't exist.
 Summer is just weeks of worry and stress:

 Worry over minimal daily expenses like how to find grocery money to healthfully feed a houseful of children who won't be enrolled in summer programs.
 Stress from the resulting vicious cycle: kids at home means parents can't go to work, which means no desperately needed income.

 Worry over how to reduce the family's suffering from the intense, stifling Israeli heat if there's no air conditioning in the home.